 To deactivate the personal security alarm:

-• Press the red PANIC button again on any transmitter or turn the ignition key ON.
+Press the red PANIC button again on any transmitter or turn the ignition key to the ON position.

-The remote entry features will not function when the ignition is in the ON or ACC. position.
+The remote entry features will not function when the ignition is in the ON or ACC position.